30 Days of Night (film): Box office

 30 Days of Night was released in 2,855 cinemas in the United States and Canada on October 19, 2007.
-In its opening weekend, the film grossed $15,951,902, placing first in the box office.
-The film grossed $39,568,996 in the United States and Canada and $35,735,361 overseas for a total of $75,304,357 worldwide.
+In its opening weekend, the film grossed $16 million, placing first in the box office.
+The film grossed $39.7 million in the United States and Canada and $35.7 million overseas for a total of $75.3 million worldwide.

 Critical reception

-On the review aggregation site Rotten Tomatoes, the film has a 51% score based on 157 reviews, with an average rating of 5.6/10.
-The site's consensus states: "While 30 Days of Night offers a few thrills, it ultimately succumbs to erratic execution."
-Metacritic reports a score of 53 out of 100 from 29 reviews, considered to be mixed or average reviews.
+On the review aggregation site Rotten Tomatoes, the film has an approval rating of 50% based on 156 reviews, with an average rating of 5.5/10.
+The site's critics consensus states: "While 30 Days of Night offers a few thrills, it ultimately succumbs to erratic execution."
+Metacritic reports a weighted average score of 53 out of 100 based on 29 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Roger Ebert gave the film 2.5 stars out of a possible 4.
 He criticized several plot holes, such as the vampires moving with supernatural speed in some attacks, but ponderous slowness in others, but also singled out Danny Huston for being "quite convincing" as the vampire leader, and summed up the film as "well-made, well-photographed, and plausibly acted, and is better than it needs to be."